FrancoAquistapace/MultiSOM/README.md

 `ITEM: ATOMS id x y z feature_1 feature_2 ...`

+Although a single file is used to train the layers, many files can then be analysed.
+This is useful when consistency between the different files is desired.
 To run the software, simply execute the following command in a terminal (from the folder that contains the files and with a python environment activated):

 `python3 main.py`